Edward Garber: Biography

-Edward David Garber was born into a family of modest means in 1918 in Manhattan, New York City and died on October 9, 2004 in the Palliative Care Center and Hospice of the North Shore in Skokie, IL at the age of 86.
+Garber was born into a family of modest means in 1918 in Manhattan, New York City and died on October 9, 2004, in the Palliative Care Center and Hospice of the North Shore in Skokie, IL at the age of 86.
 His death was due to kidney failure.

 Garber was raised in a coldwater flat in Manhattan's Lower East Side.
 He was admitted to Townsend Harris High School, a selective public school, and received a New York state grant with partial tuition waiver to study at Cornell University, graduating in 1940 with a bachelor's degree in botany.
 He earned his MS in genetics in 1942, and his PhD in genetics in 1949, both from the University of California, Berkeley.
 He studied under the auspices of the GI Bill.
 He was awarded the John Belling Prize for his PhD dissertation on the genetics of Sorghum, which is the first publication he is known to have authored.
-He married Rosalie Kirshtein, had two daughters Martha and Jane, a son Joel, and two grandchildren, Beckey and Matt.
+He married Rosalie Kirshtein, who died in 2013; and had two daughters Martha and Jane, a son Joel, and two grandchildren, Beckey and Matt.

+In 1982, he received the Quantrell Award.